ActuallyFro/SpaceEngineersProgression/02_Strategies-for-Progression/01_StaticDrillStrategy.md

 - Production
 -- Large Grid Small Cargo
---- MOVE the small tubes to the FRONT of production queue -- Large Grid Advanced Rotor
+--- MOVE the small tubes to the FRONT of production queue -- Wind Turbine x2
+-- Optional: Small Grid Exetension
+--- Large Grid Advanced Rotor
--- Small Grid Conveyor Junction (NOT a small conveyor!)
+--- Small Grid Conveyor Junction (NOT a small conveyor!)
--- Wind Turbine x2
--- Medium Cargo Container x2
+--- Medium Cargo Container x2
 -- Large Grid Battery
 -- Interior Wall
 -- 10K Gravel (Survival Kit)
 - Building
--- Large Grid, Small Cargo on to Basic Assembler
--- Advanced Rotor on to Small Cargo
+-- Large Grid: add Small Cargo on to Basic Assembler -- Optional: Advanced Rotor on to Small Cargo
 --- REMOVE the large grid Rotor Head
---- Add a "Small Head" to the cargo (via control menus) -- Attach Small Grid Conveyor Junction to Advanced Rotor -- Interior Wall (to unlock lights)
+--- Add a "Small Head" to the cargo (via control menus) -- Attach Small Grid Conveyor Junction to Advanced Rotor -- Interior Wall (to unlock lights, doors, ladders, and catwalks)
 - Progression
--- Interior Wall (on Base)
---- Interior Light (on Starter Ship)
 -- Battery
 --- Beacon
 ---- Antenna
+-- Interior Wall (on Base)
+--- Interior Light (on Starter Ship)
 - Tasks
--- Grind down needed Thrusters (4 atmo + 1 h2) for Metal Grids (for Small Cargo)
--- Keep filling stone into small grid Survial Kit (~10K in med cargo) -- Ensure Production is completed thru the base's Basic Assembler
+-- Grind down needed Thrusters (4 atmo or 1 h2) for Metal Grids (for Small Cargo) -- Keep filling stone into small grid Survial Kit (~10K in med cargo) -- Move all component Production to the base's Basic Assembler
---- Manually move over ingots from the Survival Kit to the Assembler -- BEFORE the battery is produced/built: move Survival Kit to Large Grid
+--- Manually move over ingots from the Survival Kit to the Assembler until the Survial Kit is moved -- Right BEFORE the battery is produced/built: move Survival Kit to Large Grid -- Notes:
 --- Production of the 80 Power Cells takes a long time
 --- The Large Grid Survival Kit only costs 29 more steel plates than the Small Grid
 --- The Advanced Rotor, with a Small Head, allows all the parts from the Starter Ship to be built 1:1 on the base
---- This saves signigicant time and resources at the start of a new game
+---- This saves signigicant time and resources at the start of a new game for _some_ strategies/locations
+---- HOWEVER, some games don't need/touch some blocks aside from unlocking progression

 Phase III - Static Drill Setup
 ------------------------------